On probabilities in quantum mechanics: Interpretation and foundation of quantum mechanics

 As I see it, any quantum interpretation should be coupled to a quantum foundation.
-My views on the quantum foundation are now described in Helland (2024a).
+My views on the quantum foundation are now described in Helland (2024a,b).
 This naturally leads to what I call a general epistemic interpretation of the theory.
-It is based upon theoretical variables that are connected to an agent or to a group of communicating agents.
+It is based upon theoretical variables that are connected to an agent or to a group of communicating agents in some fixed context.
 Some of these variables are accessible to the agent, others are inaccessible.
 My first main theorem states that in a situation with two different accessible variables that in this sense are maximal to the agent, there can be defined a Hilbert space $H$ such that all accessible variables are associated with self-adjoint operators in $H$.
 The eigenvalues of an operator $A$ coincide with the possible values of the associated variable.
 An accessible variable is maximal if and only if the associated operator has only one-dimensional eigenspaces.

 In general, these results require some symmetry assumptions, but in the discrete case, it seems as if these symmetry assumptions can be dispensed with, see Helland (2024a).
+In the discrete case, a pure state may be identified with a question involving a maximal accessible variable together with a sharp answer to this question.
+Of course this variable may be a vector, implying several (commuting) partial questions.

 In addition to these basic results, I need arguments for the Born formula and for the Schr\"{o}dinger equation.
 Both issues are addressed in Helland (2021).
-The assumptions behind a simple version of Born's formula are given above.
-More general versions of the formula may be derived under simple assumptions.
+My assumptions behind several versions of Born's formula are given above.

 What are the prices payed for all this?
 First, some simple axioms are to be assumed.
 Most of them are rather obvious, but one should be mentioned: There exists an inaccessible variable $\phi$ such that all accessible variables are functions of $\phi$.
 In several physical examples, $\phi$ can easily be constructed.
-One can also discuss purely statistical applications (Helland, 2024b).
-As a very general axiom, valid for all agents in all possible situations, one can take a religious perspective, see Helland (2023c).
+One can also discuss purely statistical applications.
+As a very general axiom, valid for all agents in all possible situations, one can take several points of view; one option is to argue for a religious perspective, see Helland (2023c).